edvin/fxlauncher/README.md

 your application via just the launcher jar, you might want to specify where the downloaded artifacts land.
 See the [cache dir documentation](https://github.com/edvin/fxlauncher/wiki/Optional-Cache-Directory)for more information.

+## Accept downgrades

+Starting from version 1.0.12, FXLauncher will not download a remote version if the local version is newer.
+This is controlled by comparing a timestamp in the manifest.
+Specifying `--accept-downgrades=true` as the last argument to CreateManifest will allow you to make sure that the version you have published will always be used by your clients even if they have a newer version installed.
+This option is also available in the Gradle plugin as `acceptDowngrades`.

 ## A slimmer alternative

 It is also possible to embed the launchar jar in a native installer system like Advanced Installer - same approach as above,